DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

 }
 ```

-You can now set breakpoints and use the VS Code testing framework to debug your plugin.
+You can now set breakpoints and use the VSCode testing framework to debug your plugin.